Tellusant/docs/videos/index.md

 image: https://tellusant.github.io/docs/assets/social-card-pub.png
 ---
 # Videos
 Our videos cover our company and products, trade visits, travel experiences, and research topics.
-They are hosted on Vimeo (and on our website).
+They are hosted on our website and on Vimeo.

 ---
 #### [Introduction to Tellusant](https://vimeo.com/1114671864)